-Herbert Jörg Blum is a partner in Bain & Company's Toronto office and the global head of Bain's Capital Effectiveness Center of Excellence.
-He also leads Bain's Americas Telecommunications practice.
+Herbert Jörg Blum is a partner in Bain & Company's Toronto office and the global head of the firm's Telecommunications practice.
+He also leads Bain's Capital Effectiveness Center of Excellence.

 Since joining Bain in 1998, Herbert has been active across all five continents.
 He focuses his engagements on all aspects of the telecom industry value chain, working both with service providers and equipment vendors.